nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1

-NCSDK-16800: RPL is not cleared on IV index recovery After recovering the IV index, a node doesn't clear the replay protection list, which leads to incorrect triggering of the replay attack protection mechanism.
+NCSDK-16800: RPL is not cleared on IV index recovery After recovering the IV index, a node does not clear the replay protection list, which leads to incorrect triggering of the replay attack protection mechanism.

   **Workaround:** Call ``bt_mesh_rpl_reset`` twice after the IV index recovery is done.